minad/paripari/README.md

 ## Note: Issue with specialiser

 As of now there is an issue with the GHC specialiser which I have yet to figure out.
-Performance of PariPari depends crucially on the specialisation of `forall p.
-Parser p => p a` to `Acceptor a` and `Reporter a`.
+Performance of PariPari depends crucially on the specialisation of `Parser a` to `Acceptor a` and `Reporter a`.
 However in larger parsers it seems that the specialiser does not kick in.
 As a workaroundI am using the script `gen-parser-specialiser` as a preprocessor which enforces the specialisation of all parsers.